Back to Podcast

 Harry Hunsicker:

-Yes.
-Most fiction authors have a day job.
-That’s the reality of the economics, unless you’re at the very top.
+That’s the reality for most fiction authors unless you’re at the very top.

 Henry Harrison: